 CREATE USER 'fwuser'@'localhost' IDENTIFIED BY 'password'; GRANT ALL ON sakila.* TO 'fwuser'@'localhost';

-sp_set_firewall_mode()stored procedure to register an account profile with the firewall and place the profile in
+sp_set_firewall_mode()stored procedure to register the account profile with the firewall and place the profile in

 CALL mysql.sp_set_firewall_mode('fwuser@localhost', 'RECORDING');